jonshiach/graphics-notes/_sources/_pages/C_Glossary.md

     The combination of a sequence of transformations.

 {term}`Unit cube`
-    A cube with sides of length 2 parallel to the co-ordinate axes where the vertex co-ordinates are combinations of $-1$ and $1$.
+    A cube with sides of length 2 parallel to the co-ordinate axes where the vertex coordinates are combinations of $-1$ and $1$.

 {term}`Model space`
     The space in which an individual 3D model is defined (also known as *object space*).